 Awake – A Touch Board Interactive Wall

-In the second last stage, you can see the melatonin concentration in the human body over the course of a day.
+In the second to last stage, you can see the melatonin concentration in the human body over the course of a day.

 The last stage shows a person that is not affected by any light before sleep and thus does not defer the sleep cycle and can sleep quite well and with no interruptions.